Clinical UM Guideline

 In a consensus statement for individuals with LOPD, ERT was not recommended for individuals who had no symptoms or objective signs (proximal muscle weakness or reduced FVC in either upright or supine position) of Pompe disease.
 ERT was recommended for individuals with confirmed Pompe disease and demonstrable muscle weakness or reduction in pulmonary function.
 The decision to continue ERT is complex and is individualized during routine neuromuscular clinic visits with the treating physician (Cupler, 2012).

-A three year observational trial reported by Bembi (2010) evaluated the clinical outcome of alglucosidase alfa ERT in 24 patients (7 juveniles and 17 adults) with LOPD.
+A 3 year observational trial reported by Bembi (2010) evaluated the clinical outcome of alglucosidase alfa ERT in 24 patients (7 juveniles and 17 adults) with LOPD.
 The results showed improvement in 6MWT and preservation of vital capacity and FEV1.
-The pattern of responses in the juvenile participants demonstrated progressive improvement over three years of ERT, while the responses in adult participants reached and maintained a plateau after 12 months of therapy.
+The pattern of responses in the juvenile participants demonstrated progressive improvement over 3 years of ERT, while the responses in adult participants reached and maintained a plateau after 12 months of therapy.
 This uncontrolled observational study was limited to a small, heterogeneous group of individuals.
 The authors noted further study is needed to determine if the treatment effect seen in this small trial can be generalized to a larger population.

-In a retrospective study of 60 individuals who received one year or more of ERT treatment for LOPD, six participants (10%) developed high, sustained antibody titers (HSAT, ≥ 1:51,200).
+In a retrospective study of 60 individuals who received 1 year or more of ERT treatment for LOPD, 6 participants (10%) developed high, sustained antibody titers (HSAT, ≥ 1:51,200).
 From these, Patel (2012) described a series of three cases who had demonstrated significant clinical decline that was correlated with HSAT development.
 The range of ERT duration was 68-255 weeks.
-HSAT peak antibody titers ranged from 1:102,400 to 1:819,200 and neutralizing antibodies that inhibited enzyme uptake were demonstrated at least at one point.
-The three LOPD participants initially demonstrated improvement or stabilization during the first 26-52 weeks of ERT therapy.
+HSAT peak antibody titers ranged from 1:102,400 to 1:819,200 and neutralizing antibodies that inhibited enzyme uptake were demonstrated at least at 1 point.
+The 3 LOPD participants initially demonstrated improvement or stabilization during the first 26-52 weeks of ERT therapy.
 However, subsequent clinical decline demonstrated by pulmonary function, quality of life, and/or motor function testing corresponded with HSAT development.
 The authors note despite the limitations of the study, these cases call for additional long-term studies to investigate the impact of HSAT on efficacy and safety of ERT for individuals with LOPD.
 Additionally, antibody thresholds and adverse impact on treatment outcome need to be established.
 Treatments such as immunomodulation protocols and selection criteria for appropriate high-risk individuals need to be studied in large groups with long-term follow-up.